timsullivan25/SimulationSandbox/README.md

 ## Black-Scholes / Complex Expression Demo

-Before moving to the probability, I thought it would be good to include an in-depth look at defining a complex simulation and making it easy to use via templates.
+Before moving on to probability, I thought it would be good to include an in-depth look at defining a complex simulation and making it easy to use via templates.
 The code below is taken from Simulations\Templates\Quantitative\Financial.

     public static Simulation BlackScholes(OptionContractType optionContractType,
                                           IParameter priceOfUnderlyingAsset,